markterweele/windows-itpro-docs/windows/deployment/performance-lab/testing-methodology.md

 1. Wait 15 minutes before rerunning.

-## 3DMark
+## 3DMark®

-Download and install 3DMark benchmark from UL ([link](https://benchmarks.ul.com/3dmark)).
+Download and install 3DMark® benchmark from UL ([link](https://benchmarks.ul.com/3dmark)).

 ### Setting up the test

-1. Launch 3DMark.
+1. Launch 3DMark®.

 1. Enter the registration code.

 1. Check for and install any updates.

-1. Close 3DMark.
+1. Close 3DMark®.

 ### Running the test

-1. Launch 3DMark.
+1. Launch 3DMark®.

-1. On the 3DMark main page, select **Run** underneath the benchmark of your choice.
+1. On the 3DMark® main page, select **Run** underneath the benchmark of your choice.

 1. When the test is completed, record the results.

 1. Wait 15 minutes before rerunning.

-## Geekbench
+## Geekbench®

-Download and install Geekbench 6 using default settings ([link](https://www.geekbench.com/)).
+Download and install Geekbench® 6 using default settings ([link](https://www.geekbench.com/)).

 ### Running the test

-1. Launch Geekbench.
+1. Launch Geekbench®.

 1. Click **Run** on the benchmark of your choice.